himkt/cpc1.0/README.md

 # 1. Download dataset

 First of all, you have to download cpc1.0.
-Please contact to jun-harashima@cookpad.com and himkt@cookpad.com for requesting the dataset.
+Please contact to jun-harashima@cookpad.com and himkt@cookpad.com to request the dataset.
-We will send you a URL to download `cpc1.0.zip`.
+They will send you a URL to download `cpc1.0.zip`.

 After downloading and extracting the zip file, place it at the root of this repository.

 # 2. Quick start

-Using Docker, you can replicate our experiments simply by:
+Using Docker, you can conduct the experiments in the paper simply as follows:

 ```
 # Please make sure that `cpc1.0` exists at the root of the repository.
-# The output of `ls` should be:
+# The output of `ls` should be as follows:
 #
 #  > ls
 #  Dockerfile     Makefile       README.md      cpc1.0         poetry.lock    pyproject.toml
 #

 docker build -t cookpad/cpc1.0 .
-docker run --rm -t cookpad/cpc1.0 poetry run python bin/summary.py  # show basic staticstics of CPC.
+docker run --rm -t cookpad/cpc1.0 poetry run python bin/summary.py  # show basic statistics of CPC.
 docker run --rm -t cookpad/cpc1.0 make
 ```

 Note that the results of the commands could be slightly different from those reported in the paper.

-# 3. Setup manually
+# 3. Set up environment manually

-If you want to run experiments on your local environment, you have to install [MeCab](https://taku910.github.io/mecab/), [CaboCha](https://taku910.github.io/cabocha/), and [KyTea](http://www.phontron.com/kytea/index-ja.html).
+If you want to run experiments in your local environment, you have to install [MeCab](https://taku910.github.io/mecab/), [CaboCha](https://taku910.github.io/cabocha/), and [KyTea](http://www.phontron.com/kytea/index-ja.html).

-After installing these softwares, next step is to setup Python environment.
+After installing this software, the next step is to setup a Python environment.
 We use `poetry` for dependency management.
-You can install poetry and create Python environment by the following commands.
+You can install poetry and create a Python environment using the following commands.

 ```
 pip install poetry  # install poetry